|10 year government bond yield||0.55%|

-Stocks are flattish this morning on no real news.
+Stocks are lower as oil continues to weaken.
 Bonds and MBS are up.

 The front month oil contract went negative yesterday, which was probably a first.
 I think at one point it traded at -$40 a barrel.
 Why?
 Nowhere to put it.
 Storage is pretty much full, and any incremental capacity out there is expensive.
 The May contract still trades, but June is really the active one.

 Forbearance requests are now up to 6% of all mortgages.
 8.26% of Ginnie loans are in forbearance and 4.6% of Fannie / Freddie loans are in forbearance.
 “With over 22 million Americans filing for unemployment over the past month, homeowners are contacting their mortgage servicers seeking relief, leading to a sharp increase in the share of loans in forbearance across all loan types,” said Mike Fratantoni, MBA’s senior vice president and chief economist.
 “Mortgage servicers continue to receive a very high level of forbearance requests, but volumes were down somewhat compared to the prior week.”

 Most economists think the eventual recovery will be U-shaped, in other words and extended downturn before things get back to normal.
 The other predictions are a V-shaped recovery or a W-shaped one.
 Obviously it depends on how long the lockdown lasts, and whether people get back to work wearing gloves and masks.
 Interestingly this has begun to fall down partisan lines, with red-staters wanting to get back to work, and blue-staters hectoring them about it.
 Note that Texas supposedly opens this week, and Georgia and Tennessee are looking to re-open May 1.